Component 3: Cognitive Assessment

 Subspecialty OCC Cognitive Assessment Exams

-The AOBNP offers OCC Written Exams in the subspecialties of Child/Adolescent Neurology, Child/Adolescent Psychiatry, Geriatric Psychiatry and Neurophysiology.
-The subspecialty OCC Written Exams are administered annually.
+The AOBNP offers OCC Written Exams in the subspecialties of Child/Adolescent Psychiatry, Geriatric Psychiatry and Neurophysiology.
+The subspecialty OCC Written Exams are administered annually , and the exams may be taken within two years of your certification expiration date.
 The application period for each subspecialty OCC written exam will open six months prior to the exam.
 The final deadline will be 30 days prior to the exam administration window.

 Each subspecialty OCC written exam consists of questions on clinical diagnosis and treatment, current knowledge, and clinical problems commonly encountered.
 The exams are designed to ensure appropriate evaluation of the diplomate’s knowledge, intellectual abilities, judgment and skills in the discipline of the subspecialty.
 Diplomates are expected to be current in neurologic and/or psychiatric advances for at least the past three years.

 The Child/Adolescent Psychiatry Subspecialty OCC Certification Exam will address the following content topics: